 Disaster recovery (DR) plan testing enables you to identify potential issues or gaps in your DR plan so you can take immediate corrective action.
-If you outsource your DR plan or any components of it to a third-party provider, make sure that DR plan testing is included in the service you contract for and performance metrics are clearly stated in the accompanying service level agreement.
+If you outsource your DR plan or any components to a third-party provider, ensure that DR plan testing is included in the service you contract for and that performance metrics are clearly stated in the accompanying service level agreement.

 DR Plan Testing Methodologies

-There are various DR plan testing methods, each with its own advantages and disadvantages.
+There are various types of disaster recovery testing methods, each with its own advantages and disadvantages.
 Among them:

-- Walk-through - In this type of testing, your DR team goes through each step of the plan verbally in order to identify weaknesses or gaps.
+Walk-through: Your DR team verbally analyzes every step of the plan to identify gaps or weak points.
 It’s the least disruptive of the various methodologies, but you don’t really get to see the various components of your DR plan in action.

-- Full-interruption - In this test, actual production data and equipment are used to test your DR plan.
+Full-interruption: In this test, actual production data and equipment are used in testing your DR plan.
 This has the potential to disrupt business operations and can be time-consuming.
-However, it can also be extremely worthwhile by demonstrating any gaps or problems in your plan.
+However, demonstrating any gaps or problems in your plan can also be extremely worthwhile.

 DR Plan Testing Expectations